PHSI-supplements/labs/integrated-labs/AddressingLab/README.md

 **You should be able to complete this lab assignment during lab time**;
 however, it is not due until the week of October 6, before the start of your lab section.

+#### Constraints

+Do not add any lines of code other than those specified by the assignment.
+Do not edit, delete, or move any lines of code that are present in the starter code.

 ---